daskol/typst-templates/neurips/README.md

 the heading counter.
 It can be used instead of (or in addition to) passing content via the `appendix:` parameter.

-With template of version v0.5.1 or newer, one can override some parts.
+With template of version v0.5.1 or newer, one can override some advanced parts.
-Specifically, `get-notice` entry of `aux` dictionary parameter of show rule allows to adjust the NeurIPS 2026 template to a custom workshop as follows.
+Specifically, the `get-notice` entry of the `aux` dictionary parameter allows adjusting the NeurIPS 2026 template to a custom workshop as follows.

 ```typst
 #import "@preview/bloated-neurips:0.8.0": neurips